-As a follow-up to my previous article on skilled team members, I want to highlight the continuous development of expertise as an important prerequisite for the success of IT projects.
-In this extremely rapidly changing environment, we must constantly be up to date and preferably ahead of time; what we know now will not be enough in few years time.
+As a follow-up to my previous article on skilled team members, I would like to highlight the continuous development of expertise as an important prerequisite for the success of IT projects.
+In this extremely rapidly changing environment, we must constantly be up-to-date and preferably ahead of time; what we know now will not be enough in a few years time.
 That is why we need to spent time on developing competence.

 One of our newest employees is an excellent example of how, in the long run, the time spent on developing yourself pays itself back many times over.

-The guy in question realised early on that he couldn’t bring out his visions and views the way he wanted to, if he couldn’t get over his fear of public speaking.
-Oral presentations at school alone made him sweat bullets, his hands tremble and his heart pound, but nevertheless he repeatedly put himself in situations where he had to speak in front of an audience.
+The guy in question realised early on that he couldn’t bring out his visions and views at a sufficient scale if he couldn’t get over his fear of public speaking.
+Oral presentations at school alone made his hands tremble and his heart pound, and caused sweat to pour down his forehead, but he nevertheless repeatedly put himself in situations where he had to speak in front of an audience.
 Expressing his own views in smaller meet-ups slowly boosted his confidence, and some years later, he found himself speaking at a conference in Paris to nearly 1,000 software professionals.
 Since then, speaking in front of the customer and introducing his ideas has seemed quite effortless.
-Of course, plenty of time was spent on putting visions into word, reading presentation related literature, sparring and gathering courage – hundreds of hours spent developing a certain set of skills.
+Of course, plenty of time was spent on putting visions into words, reading presentation-related literature, sparring and gathering courage – hundreds of hours spent developing a certain set of skills.
 But now, after building his credibility, he is able to realise his vision of developing the industry and changing the world.

 The next blogs focus on two final topics, i.e. realistic pace and organisational support.
-Here are the links for those still interested in the previous texts in the article series: the importance of transparency, genuine willingness to help the customer and high level of competence.
+Here are the links to the previous texts of the series: the importance of openness, a genuine desire to help the customer and a high level of competence..